jookies/jasmin/misc/doc/sources/management/jcli/modules.rst

  * **order**: MO Route order
  * **rate**: The route rate, can be zero

-When choosing the MT Route **type**, additionnal parameters may be added to the above required parameters.
+When choosing the MT Route **type**, additional parameters may be added to the above required parameters.

 Here's an example of adding a **DefaultRoute** to a SMPP Client Connector (smppcc_default)::